 Another positive for the Red Foxes is the improved free-throw shooting we witnessed in the first game of the season.
 Marist finished 10th in the MAAC at 64.8 percent from the line last year, but the team knocked down their shots from the charity stripe when they needed it most, shooting 16-20 from the line, including four key makes in overtime from Victor Enoh and Hakim Byrd.
 If Marist is going to prevail in the close games throughout this season, the team will need to continue their success from the line going forward.

 One point of emphasis for Marist going into their second matchup with Binghamton will be containing sophomore Brenton Mills.
-The 6-foot-3 guard scored 20 points on 8 for18 shooting from the field and 3 for 6 shooting from beyond the arc to open the season.
+The 6-foot-3 guard scored 20 points on eight-for-18 shooting from the field and three-for-six shooting from beyond the arc to open the season.
 He was the main source of offense for the Bearcats yesterday, so it will be key for the Red Foxes to make things difficult for him.

 Another Binghamton player to watch out for is forward/center Thomas Bruce.
 The 6-foot-9 senior was a major presence in the paint against the Marist big men, as he was able to get inside and show a lot of physicality.
 Enoh and fellow center Jordan Jones will need to fight down low and stay out of foul trouble.
 If those two players can do a good job keeping Bruce in check, Marist will have a very good opportunity to win this game.

 Offensively, a balanced attack for Marist will be crucial to keep the Binghamton defense on their toes.
 Cubbage, Wright, and junior forward Braden Bell all scored double digits in the last game, giving coach Dunne more than a few quality options on the offensive end.
 We could see players like Tyler Saint-Furcy, Enoh, and Jones come into their own and be offensive weapons in the second matchup of these teams.